-The spring/summer 2020 Longwalls 20-22 Amphibian Monitoring Report prepared by Cenwest is provided as Appendix K1.
+The spring/summer 2021 Longwalls 20-22 Amphibian Monitoring Report prepared by Cenwest is provided as Appendix K1.

-The spring/summer 2020 survey is the tenth amphibian survey for Longwalls 20-22.
+The spring/summer 2021 survey is the 12th amphibian survey for Longwalls 20-22.
 All six test sites above Longwalls 20-22 have been undermined for periods ranging from six to eight years (Figure 15).
 Habitats of five test sites (1, 2, 4, 5 and 6) have been impacted by longwall mining.

+&lt;sup>12 The two amphibian monitoring sites established for Longwalls 305-307 are reported in Appendix K3, along with the six test sites established for Longwalls 301-303.

-Eight amphibian species were recorded by the spring/summer 2020 survey, including five in test sites and six in control sites, being representatives from the two families Myobatrachidae and Hylidae.
-Species diversity across individual sites varied from one to three in test sites and one to four in control sites.
-The most species-diverse sites, with four species present, was site 10, followed by site 4 with three species, Sites 1 and 6 each with two species, with the remaining sites (sites 2-3, 7-9, and 11-12) each with one observed species.
-The Red-crowned Toadlet was recorded at one test site (site 4).
-Individuals of the Giant Burrowing Frog have been recorded during the 2009 (1 control site), 2011 (1 test site, 1 control site) and 2016 (1 control site) surveys.
-Similarly, an individual Giant Burrowing Frog was recorded at one control site during the spring/summer 2020 survey (site 12).
-Littlejohn's Tree Frog (Litoria littlejohni) was recorded for the first time for Longwalls 20-22, during the spring/summer 2017 survey at control site 10.
-During the spring/summer 2018 survey and spring/summer 2020 survey the Littlejohn's Tree Frog was observed again at control sites 10 and 11, respectively.
+Six amphibian species were recorded by the spring/summer 2021 survey, including five in test sites and four in control sites, being representatives from the two families Myobatrachidae and Hylidae.
+Species diversity across individual sites varied from one to three in both test sites and control sites.
+The most species-diverse sites, with three species present, were sites 2 and 9, followed by sites 4, 6, 8 and 10 with two species recorded during the 2021 survey, and sites 3, 5, 7, 11 and 12 each with one observed species.

+Site 1 was unavailable for surveying in both 2021 survey periods due to high river flows creating unsafe conditions.
+Individuals of the Giant Burrowing Frog have been recorded during the 2009 (1 control site), 2011 (1 test site, 1 control site), 2016 (1 control site) surveys and 2020 surveys (1 control site).
+No individuals were recorded during the 2021 survey period.
+Littlejohn's Tree Frog was recorded for the first time for Longwalls 20-22, during the spring/summer 2017 survey at control site 10.
+In 2018 and 2020 it was observed again at sites 10 and 11, respectively.
+During the survey period, the Common Eastern Froglet, Spotted Grass Frog and Peron's Tree Frog were located in both test and control sites.
+The Brown-striped Frog was observed in a control site, and the Green Stream Frog and Red-crowned Toadlet were located in test sites.

-Five breeding events were recorded by the spring/summer 2020 survey in both test and control sites.
-Two breeding events were recorded at sites 4 and 10 for the Adult Southern Rocket Frog (Litoria freycinet), one breeding event for the Blue Mountains Tree Frog (Litoria citropa) at site 10, one breeding event for the Adult Common Eastern Froglet (Crinia signifera) at site 6 and one breeding event for the Red-crowned Toadlet at site 4.
-No breeding events were recorded for the Giant Burrowing Frog or Littlejohn's Tree Frog.
+Nine breeding events were recorded by the spring/summer 2021 survey in both test and control sites.
+All nine breeding events recorded during the survey period were associated with the Common Eastern Froglet (Crinia signifera) populations.
+Three breeding events were recorded at test sites 3, 5 and 6, and six breeding events were observed at control sites 7-12 during the current survey period.
+No breeding events were recorded for the Giant Burrowing Frog, Red-crowned Toadlet or Littlejohn's Tree Frog.

 Since the commencement of the Longwalls 20-22 amphibian monitoring program, species diversity across all sites has varied between five (2013) and 11 (2009) species.
 At test sites, species diversity has varied between three (2018) and nine (2009) species and at control sites, between two (2013) and nine (2011) species.
+During the survey period, species diversity at test sites was given as six, and at control sites, was given at four.